andytudhope/living-blue-book/source/surrender/deep_space.md

 to dependence, tasked to find
 the point where we return
 without attachment,
-here just to witness our cosmic dance deepen.
+here just to witness
+the deepening dance.